 “Who are you?”

 The question was directed at Merlin by the blonde knight and he did not appreciate the tone one bit.
 He knew he would have been smarter to just walk away.

 “My name is Merlin and that’s a fine way to talk to someone who not only woke your friends, but also disarmed the vicious old lady who was intent on your slow and painful deaths.
 You’re welcome by the way.”
 He kept his tone cheerful and light, though he was prepared to make a swift get away any time now.
-Getting tossed in prison or worse in Camelot was not part of any of his future plans.
+Getting tossed into prison or worse into the dungeons of Camelot was not part of any of his future plans just now.

 By the blush that worked its way up the man’s face that’s most likely what he’d done when he found they wouldn’t wake.
 Oh bless him, he was just so adorable.

 “Wow, I really should have just let you two kill each other.
 You’re giving me a headache.”
-To emphasis his point he brought his hands up to rub his temples, they really were beginning to make his head hurt.
+To emphasize his point, he brought his hands up to rub his temples, they really were beginning to make his head hurt.

 “He would not have killed me.
 I would have paralyzed him before I wounded him mortally then I would have killed his companions in their sleep while he watched helpless as they died before finally succumbing to his wounds and dying himself.”

 Damn, he had to give her points on this vengeance plan.
 Cold, vicious, and a dash of showmanship.
 It was a good plan.
 Judging by the slight pallor of the others in the small clearing they would not have agreed with him.
 Time to point out the flaw he supposed.